 2. Chong Choon Cafe

 3. Top Spot Seafood Food Court

 Jalan Padungan is quite popular for a mix of Asian and Malay restaurants.
 A lazy walk on a weekend morning takes you through a wide array of restaurants lining both sides of the road.
 You will find noodle shops, bars and some fancy cafes offering Malay Fusion Food.
 I had breakfast at the famous Chong Choon Cafe which attracts a large local crowd for breakfast.
 I tried some local noodle dishes followed by a simple toast and egg brekkie.
 I liked the place as the food was nice and fresh and reasonably priced.

 Some budget hotels in this locality of Grand Margherita include:

 Mid-range accommodation includes

-This area is predominantly budget hotels, cafes and shopping Malls.
 Top Court Food court offers great seafood and is open for dinners.
+I enjoyed a lavish meal on the weekend night where the food court was packed with local crowds.
+The seafood is great quality but some varieties of fish including pomfret is quite expensive.
 Food Court at Tun Juggah Shopping Center is also a great option for lunch.